Shadow Panda Shrimp (Caridina cantonensis var Panda) Species Profile & Care Guide

 |TDS||90 - 120|

-Origins of the Shadow Panda Shrimp
+Natural Habitat of the Shadow Panda Shrimp

 Shadow Panda Shrimps can be found in Southern China in Southeast Asia and will spend most of their time in small tannin-stained rivers and streams covered with fallen leaves from trees and an abundance of plants.
 Their substrate is a mixture of small rocks, sand with small patches of moss.